-Although Android is a largely open system, you cannot always read or play all file formats out-of-the-box.
+Although Android is a largely open system, you can't always read or play every file format.
 Thanks to the wide range of available apps, however, assistance is never far away.
 It's usually a simple task of retrofitting or substituting one app for another.
-We'll show you how files of almost any type can be opened on Android.
+We'll show you how almost any type of file can be opened and played on Android.

-The default Android media player has no problems with MP3s, but other audio formats can be a little troublesome.
+The default Android media player has no problems with MP3s, and can natively play MP4, 3GP, M4A, OTA, MKV and TS audio files - but there are some audio formats which can be a little troublesome.
 Any Android user consumed by music and audiobooks on their smartphone or tablet will sooner or later embark on a search for an audio player that can support their particular requirements.
 The offerings out there are as varied as individual tastes – for an overview, see our list of the top 5 music players for Android.
 As far as sheer versatility of supported file formats goes though, here are two candidates worthy of your consideration.

 Besides MP3s, the PowerAmp music player supports the following formats: MP4; M4A; ALAC; OGG; WMA; FLAC; WAV; APE; WV; and TTA.
 The extensive functions, the intuitive user interface and the all-round adaptability make this app one of the most popular audio players out there.
 There's a free trial version, otherwise the app costs a few dollars.Poweramp Music Player (Trial)